Have you heard about the newest trend sweeping the country? Yep, hot chocolate bombs, sometimes called hot cocoa bombs.

 How to Store Hot Chocolate Bombs

-Store your hot chocolate bombs in an airtight container in the fridge or at a cool and dark room temperature.
+For the best hot chocolate bombs, store in an airtight container in the fridge or at a cool and dark room temperature.
 For instance, don’t set them on the counter in sunlight.

 Be mindful that chocolate can be become a little foggy or sweat when it goes from cold to room temperature.
-This is normal, they are still perfectly fine.
+This is normal, they are still perfectly fine, but storing in the fridge will lead to this issue.

 As long as your fillings and toppings aren’t particularly moist, they will last indefinitely.